wbcmedia/wbcmedia.github.io/planet-of-the-dames-songs.md

 Would you like to touch my shiny medallion
 Cruising round the stars
 In my flashy space-jag
-Would you like to join me for a lovely day out
+Maybe you could join me for a lovely day out?

+I lost my heart
+to a starship trooper
+finding love in hyper space
+This is more than infatuation
+Hand in hand in a love-embrace

 Now that I'm free and I've learned I'm a Jedi
 Please don't say that we should say goodbye